 Stroke care and services

-We are prepared to treat complicated stroke symptoms.
+As Alaska's first DNV-certified Comprehensive Stroke Center, we are prepared to treat complicated stroke symptoms.
 Our staff maintains the highest level of competence for treatment of serious stroke events.

 Advanced stroke care